 This Anti-Feature is applied to an app that contains advertising.

 Note that most applications that contain advertising are not Free Software, because they use proprietary software (e.g. AdMob) to provide that advertising.
-Those apps will not be found in the repo at all, so the only time you would see this Anti-Feature applied would be an app that contains advertising without using Non-free Software to do it.
-No such apps are currently known to exist.
+Those apps will not be found in the repo at all, so the only time you would see this Anti-Feature applied would be an app that contains advertising without using Non-Free Software to do it.

 This Anti-Feature is applied to apps that track you and/or report your activity to somewhere, either without your permission or by default (i.e. you’d have to actively seek out an option to disable it).